-Questions hung in the air that he could not ask.
-Why did she not go to work for extra income?
+Questions hung in the air that he did not ask.
+Why did she not get a job for extra income?
 Or take the children and go back to her parents?

 Instead, he asked, “What is your hometown like?”

 “I also grew up in a small town,” he said.
-“But yours sounds like a place that time stops …”
+“But your town sounds like a place that time stops …”

-He wanted to say more: a place where love grows as generously as everything else in that fertile soil, carpeted with soybean and corn.
+He wanted to say more: a small American town where love grows as generously as everything else in that fertile soil, carpeted with soybean and corn.

 They heard fast footsteps on the stairs.
 Two children appeared in the doorway with Marcella.